The Three Lochs Way is one of Scotland's Great Trails

 The Three Lochs Way fully illustrated guidebook has now been updated and reprinted and is available online for £10 + post and packing.
 It can also be purchased from Helensburgh Cycles, Destination Helensbugh and Loch Lomond Gift House in Balloch.

-Work to clear fallen trees and create a new pathway through the forest where "Impassable Area" is marked on the map will commence on MONDAY 23 JUNE.
-The path will be closed from that date and will affect all Three Lochs Way and John Muir Way users.
-Scottish Woodlands are expecting the duration of closure to be 3-4 months but the route will be opened earlier if deemed safe to do so.
-Loch Lomond & The Trossachs National Park Access Team have offered to install our signage so expect to see maps and diversion details appear over the next week or so.
-During that period please observe any advice from contractors working in the area with heavy equipment.
-From 23 June 2025 access over the path will not be possible but the diversion is still a great route and only 1 kilometre longer.
-We hope for a better path when the work is complete.
+Work to clear fallen trees and create a new pathway through the forest where "Impassable Area" is marked on the map is ongoing.
+This affects all Three Lochs Way and John Muir Way users.
+Scottish Woodlands are working to upgrade the roads and we hope the eventual path will be a significant improvement.
+Please observe the diversion signs and any advice from contractors working in the area with heavy equipment.
+Access over the hill is not possible but the diversion is still a great route and only 1 kilometre longer.

 Rarely rising above 250 metres, the route's 55 kilometres (34 miles) can easily be walked in 3 to 4 days and with the West Highland railway line never far away, it also offers plenty of options for shorter day walks.
 Total ascent is approximately 1,500 metres.